GoTarou/batchnorm-impact-study/REPORT.md

 **Architecture:**

 - Input layer: 784
+- Hidden layer 1: 512 neurons
-- Hidden layer 1: 256 neurons
+- Hidden layer 2: 256 neurons
-- Hidden layer 2: 128 neurons
+- Hidden layer 3: 128 neurons
-- Hidden layer 3: 64 neurons
+- Hidden layer 4: 64 neurons
+- Hidden layer 5: 32 neurons
 - Output layer: 10 neurons

 The model uses ReLU as the activation function, while the output layer produces logits that are passed directly to the CrossEntropyLoss function.
 The network is trained using the Adam optimizer with a batch size of 64.